bioinformaticsdotca/HT-Biology_2017/HT-biology_2017_main_page.md

 # Welcome <a id="welcome"></a>

-Welcome to High-Throughpyt Biology: From Sequence to Networks.
+Welcome to High-Throughput Biology: From Sequence to Networks.

 The course schedule can be found [here](https://bioinformaticsdotca.github.io/high-throughput_biology_2017_schedule).